Alpine Climbing

 Pillow You may mock, but car journeys (as a passenger!) are greatly improved, as is comfort on the campsite

-Food – Breakfast and Lunch Marmalade, Peanut Butter, Honey, Bread, Breakfast Milk, Chocolate, Tea, Coffee, Powdered Milk, Nuts, Biscuits, Cake
+Food – Breakfast and Lunch Marmalade, Peanut Butter, Honey, Bread, Breakfast Mix, Chocolate, Tea, Coffee, Powdered Milk, Nuts, Biscuits, Cake.
+Breakfast Mix is muesli and milk powder mixed together meaning at bivis you just need to add hot or cold water.

 Miscellaneous